Home » WSL & Arch Linux

 Enable Virtualization

-Ensure that virtualization is enabled in the BIOS and that the Windows Subsystem for Linux optional component is enabled.
+Ensure that virtualization is enabled in the UEFI/BIOS settings.

 Install WSL